 You know Christmas is on its way when you have your mitts wrapped around a mug of mulled wine.
 But while the comforting warmth and slightly stained lips are two happy by-products of supping this glowing ruby tipple, there are pitfalls.
 Insufficient sugar, a grainy texture and too much spice can all dent festive cheer, so we’ve got some tips for creating the perfect mulled wine.

 How do I make mulled wine?

 Start with a classic recipe to use as your base.
-Ours recommends adding a dash of sloe gin to give you an extra warm glow, but be careful not to overheat the wine.
+Ours recommends adding a dash of sloe gin to give you an extra warm glow.
+Alternatively, try our easy mulled wine recipe, which includes a dash of brandy.
+Be careful not to overheat the wine.